 Spaces that don’t have ductwork, such as an addition, sunroom or garage, can be tricky to heat and cool.
 Adding ductwork from a present system could be expensive.
 And that extra space could just be too sizeable for your home comfort equipment to handle, as your equipment wasn’t sized with it in mind.

 A mini-split is a wise option for these areas since it doesn’t have to have ductwork.
 This combined heating and cooling system has two parts: an outdoor condenser and an indoor wall-mounted evaporator.
 It’s often called a mini-split heat pump because it shifts heating and cooling, instead of making it.
 As a result, mini-splits are extremely energy-efficient, with most reaching ENERGY STAR® certification.

 Choosing the right model for your residence may seem like a large task, but our heating and cooling specialists at Farnell Mechanical, Inc. can help.
 We’ll get started with a no-obligation consultation to discuss your needs before providing you with a free estimate.
 We’ll also discuss any special offers, rebates and financing you might be eligible for.

-Here’s about how much you can plan to be responsible for when you’re getting a ductless mini-split.
+Here’s about how much you can plan to spend when you’re buying a ductless mini-split.

 Average Mini-Split Installation Cost